 It’s official.
 Google removes anonymous reviews.
 Google confirmed that it will no longer accept anonymous reviews and has been deleting all of them from Google My Business since May 2018.
 As a crucial part of a robust local SEO strategy, reviews help share what’s so great about your shop.

-While this means you’ll likely have fewer reviews, overall, this is a positive (and long overdue) development.
+While this news means you’ll likely have fewer reviews, overall, this is a positive (and long overdue) development.